 Stefanie: After her transplant, when she gets it, we want to like play outside, run again, like we did when we were little.
 And just enjoy the things in life.

-Related Centers and Programs: Division of Pulmonary Medicine, Cystic Fibrosis Center, Children's Interstitial and Diffuse Lung Disease Center, Lung Transplant Program
+Related Centers and Programs: Division of Pulmonary and Sleep Medicine, Cystic Fibrosis Center, Children's Interstitial and Diffuse Lung Disease Center, Lung Transplant Program